 It’s nearly prom season!
 And that means one thing—it’s also time for prom flowers.
-Along with the tradition of prom dresses, ill-fitting tuxedos, photo sessions in the gym, and awkward slow dancing, there’s another great prom tradition: flowers for your date!
+Along with the tradition of prom dresses, ill-fitting tuxedos, glamorous photo sessions, and awkward slow dancing, there’s another great prom tradition: flowers for prom!

 Most traditionally, couples choose to buy prom corsages and boutonnieres for each other, but some opt for bouquets or shake things up entirely.
 For instance, if you’re going with a group of gal pals, you might want to all buy corsages.
 Or, maybe you and your date are both donning menswear for the evening -- in that case, you’d likely need boutonnieres.

-No matter what type of flowers you need for prom, here’s the only guide you need to get ordering.
+No matter what type of flowers, bouquet or corsage for prom, boutonniere advice, here’s the only guide you need to get ordering.